Gender Pay Gap Statement

 The median pay gap is the difference between the mid-points in the ranges of hourly earnings of men and women.
 It takes all the salaries in the sample, lines them up in order from lowest to highest, and picks the middle salary.

-Unlike a great many other employers in the sector, we directly employ all our support staff, rather than outsourcing services, ensuring that they have access to the benefits of being employed by the College, including a defined benefit pension scheme.
+Unlike some employers in the sector, we directly employ all our support staff, rather than outsourcing services, meaning that they have access to the benefits of being employed by the College, including a defined benefit pension scheme.
+This does mean that comparisons with other organisations are not always valid as they do not always include lower paid staff.

 We will continue to monitor pay and reward in the College, including gender pay and equal pay, on a regular and ongoing basis so that all staff are treated fairly, irrespective of their gender and in accordance with our values and commitment to Equality, Diversity and Inclusion.